abejarrett/repobrowser/README.md

 5. Select any row and click on the repository name.
     Verify a new browser window is opened and the repository is loaded in GitHub.

+6.  notice that Next, Prev and Last links are displayed next to the numbmer of repositories found.
+    Verify that clicking each of the links respectively redraws the page and removing from view those links which do not apply to the give pagination state.